 Q: If I had my transplant at another center, would my expected life span be any different?

 A: We believe the results would be the same.
-The study also compared results between the Hutchinson Center and a group of Canadian transplant centers.
+The study also compared results between Fred Hutchinson Cancer Center and a group of Canadian transplant centers.
 Survival rates were similar for five-year survivors.
 Any differences in survival would most likely occur during the first five years.
 In that respect, recent studies have shown better results at the Center as compared to other centers.

 Q: What can I do to increase my chances of living longer?